Choose the right path for your individual needs

 Basal cell carcinoma

-These are the most common form of skin cancer and generally a result of too much exposure to ultraviolet light.
+These are the most common form of skin cancer and are generally a result of too much exposure to ultraviolet light.
 Although they are rarely life-threatening, they can cause significant disfigurement if left untreated.
 They are usually removed during surgery.

 EUA of the rectum